FREE Personal Injury Claims Quiz

 Premises Liability Attorney | Melville, New York | Call 866-216-7911

-Top Rated Premises Liability Attorneys Represent Injured Persons In Suffolk County, Nassau County, and Throughout Long Island
+Highly-Rated Premises Liability Attorneys Representing Injured People In Suffolk County, Nassau County, and Throughout Long Island

-Our dedicated premises liability attorneys in Long Island have decades of experience ably representing clients who have been injured because a property owner failed to enforce the proper safety standards on their premises.
+Our dedicated premises liability attorneys in Long Island have decades of experience in ably representing clients who have been injured because a property owner failed to enforce the proper safety standards on their premises.
 Our attorneys are skilled and experienced at handling injury cases throughout New York.
-We help accident victims get the compensation they need and deserve to take care of their injuries, and we will fight for you too, for the best outcome in your case.
+We help accident victims seek the appropriate compensation they need to take care of their injuries, and we will fight for you in your case, too.

-Contact us today if you suffered an injury as a result of the negligence of a property owner.
-We offer a free case evaluation for victims of premises liability accidents, where we can help you determine the best strategy to recover compensation for your injuries.
+Contact us today if you suffered an injury due to a property owner’s negligence in New York.
+We offer a free case evaluation for victims of premises liability accidents, where we will help you determine the right strategy to recover compensation for your injuries.
 Call now.

 Premises liability is governed by the same rules as other personal injury cases, meaning that negligence must be determined as the cause of the accident.
-A victim of premises liability may bring forth a lawsuit if their case meets the following criteria:
+A victim of premises liability may bring forth a lawsuit in New York if their case meets the following criteria:

-• The duty of care was breached – With premises liability, that could mean that the property owner was aware of a dangerous condition but did nothing to address it.
-For example, there could be a spill that creates a slipping hazard that the property owner does not clean up or warn people about.
+• The duty of care was breached: With premises liability, that could mean that the property owner was aware of a dangerous condition but did nothing to address it.
+For example, there could have been a spill that created a slipping hazard, which the property owner neglected to clean up or failed to warn people about.

-• The accident caused the victim to suffer losses – Those losses could be financial, such as the medical bills needed to treat the injury.
-But they could also be emotional, such as the pain and suffering felt by the victim.
+• The accident caused the victim to suffer losses: Those losses could be financial, such as the medical bills needed to treat an injury suffered in the accident caused by the breach of duty.
+However, the losses suffered could also include emotional or “non-economic” losses, such as the pain and suffering felt by the victim.

 When someone invites a person onto their property, they are responsible for that person’s safety to a degree.
-They may not be able to govern that person’s behavior and keep them from harming themselves or others, but they can create a safe environment that does not have any harmful hazards.
-If the person who owns or is in charge of the property fails to uphold that standard and someone gets injured as a result, then they can be held liable for the injury of that person.
-This is the basis of premises liability law, which is a subset of personal injury law.
+They may not be able to govern that person’s behavior and keep them from harming themselves or others, but they can create a safe environment with no harmful hazards.
+If the person who owns or is in charge of the property fails to uphold that standard and someone becomes injured as a consequence, then they can be held liable for that person’s injury.
+It is the basis of premises liability law, a subset of personal injury law.

 Schedule a Free Consultation Today